e911/oyo-scrapper/README.md

 # OYO hotels detail scrapper

 This repo contains a Python script with selenium to scrap hotel details from oyo rooms website.
-It will scrapt the data and dump it into a csv file.
+It will scrap the data and dump it into a csv file.
 For now to change the url to scrap:
 - Open the scrap-oyo.py file in any editor and change the 'url' variable.